pmknyc/science_daily/TO_DO.md

 *  Startup delay - try to fix
     DONE  String literals to change to String.new, make faster DONE  in main loop for input
-    DONE  make Welcome Message 1st in start method, add info explaining to user that app may take a few seconds
+    DONE  make Welcome Message 1st in start method, DONE add info explaining to user that app may take a few seconds